Crabwood Creek

 Crabwood Creek is a small community on the Corentyne River in the East Berbice–Corentyne region of Guyana.
 The population of 4,459 people as of 2012 and primarily Indo-Guyanese.

 Economy

 Crabwood Creek is predominantly agricultural, producing large-scale rice, cane, cash-crop and provisions.
 It is located approximately two miles from the larger town of Corriverton, home to the Guyana Sugar Corporation's Skeldon Estate which provided jobs to a majority of the surrounding communities before its closure.
 With assistance from the World Bank, Skeldon Estate was upgraded with a co-generation plant, meant to provide stable electricity to the residents of the surrounding communities, including Crabwood Creek.
 However, the operation has inefficiencies due to poor design.

 Crabwood Creek has about 10 sawmills, general stores, supermarkets, mechanical workshops, a hardware store, a grocery, restaurants and a paddy drying floor for the use of rice production.

-The village is in close proximity to Moleson Creek, the location of the Guyana-Suriname Ferry Stelling, so there is frequent trade between Crabwood Creek and Suriname.
+The village is near Moleson Creek, the location of the Guyana-Suriname Ferry Stelling, so there is frequent trade between Crabwood Creek and Suriname.